keiran-rowell/keiran-rowell.github.io/_posts/2026-04-02-the-oxygen-apocalypse.md

 The metal cluster core functions as a [highly calibrated spin diode](https://www.nature.com/articles/s41586-018-0681-2).
-The material for this spin diode was abundant, [as free manganese in seawater](https://doi.org/10.1073/pnas.2016447117) and mixed with iron [in nodules on the ocean floor](https://en.wikipedia.org/wiki/Manganese_nodule); a source of "[dark oxygen](https://www.nature.com/articles/s41561-024-01480-8)".
+The intermediary materials on the way to this spin diode was abundant, [as free manganese in seawater](https://doi.org/10.1073/pnas.2016447117) and mixed with iron [in nodules on the ocean floor](https://en.wikipedia.org/wiki/Manganese_nodule); a source of "[dark oxygen](https://www.nature.com/articles/s41561-024-01480-8)".

 ![Ferromanganese nodules on the sea floor](/images/crab-coral-hires.jpg)